aayushdangol16/HexHimalaya_CTF_Write_Up/README.md

 We have come across an image file from a covert channel called HexagonFlags, which is known for discreetly transporting flags.
 Can you analyze the image and see if you can find any useful information?
 #### Solution
 use https://www.aperisolve.com/ to get flag hidden on the image
+## Radio Head
+### Description:
+Your team has sent you an email with an audio file that they are unable to understand.
+They have forwarded the file to you because you possess expertise in analyzing audio files.
+Your task is to uncover any hidden message within the file and provide assistance to your team.

+(Use underscores in place of spaces.)

+Note: Write the flag as CTF{<answer>} with spaces replaced by '_'
+#### Solution
+use audacity spectogram to find the flag hidden in the given audio file